notshrxy/SathyaWhere/README.md

      → Account Successfully Created and Authenticated, Welcome to SathyaWhere!
      → Access dashboard and platform features, start helping/getting help from the community
 ```
----

-## How do I 'Find' something I lost?
-**If another user has already found this item of yours that you've lost, and made a report on it, you can find it under: <br/>
-Find -> Arsenal of Recoveries.
-If not present, kindly follow the below tutotial.**

----

 ## How do 'Returns' work?
 **This section helps users understand what the 'Report' section is actually meant for.
 By Report, we mean, Reporting items that one finds across campus, items that could potentially belong to someone else, items that could have been lost by a fellow student.
 Thus, adding a report adds a new tile to the Find page, students can claim reported items from the Find section.**